philc/book-notes/now say this - heather turgeon.md

     * Pause: attune by pausing before you react.
 "Harder than it sounds."
       * Respond with "Hmm, let's think about this."
     * Use your body language
       * Make them feel safe and open.
 Standing over your child is an offensive move.
-At eye level is a collaborative move.
+Being at eye level is a collaborative move.
     * Say what you see: the sportscaster
       * Use an observant, and curious tone, not blaming.
 Helps them remain open while seeing cause and effect.
-    * Paraphrase what you're hearing; be a "good waiter"
+    * Paraphrase what you've just heard from them; be a "good waiter".
+      * This validates their experience.
   * "Try not to insert or project your own feelings, but see his behavior as understandable, given his development level."
     * They don't yet know what's trivial vs. important.
   * When placing limits, they should be paired with explanation.
 This helps the child extrapolate to future scenarios.
     * Attune: "You want those cookies from this grocery store huh?
 I know they look good."
-    * Limit set: "we're not buying that today because w're just getting what we need for our meals."
+    * Limit set: "we're not buying that today because we're just getting what we need for our meals."
   * "As kids get older, if you have consistently held reasonable limits without caving or flip-flopping, they will internalize these lessons and their testing of them will naturally decrease."